delabi/anime-list/README.md

 # Setup
 Clone the repository
-Install the dependencies with npm install
+Install the dependencies with: npm install

-Then run the app npm run dev
+Then run the app: npm run dev